the-scouts/por/sphinx_source/chapter-3.rst

    i.
 The responsibilities of an Assistant Section Leader are specified by the Section Leader, who should have regard to the desirability of developing the Assistant's leadership potential.

-f. *This rule is left intentionally blank*
+f. *This rule is intentionally left blank.*
-g. *This rule is left intentionally blank*
+g. *This rule is intentionally left blank.*
-h. *This rule is left intentionally blank*
+h. *This rule is intentionally left blank.*
-i. *This rule is left intentionally blank*
+i. *This rule is intentionally left blank.*

 Rule 3.44 The Training of Adults
 --------------------------------